 - How often should I check in?

-- Can I edit my objective once I start making progress?
+- Can I edit my goal once I start making progress?

 - How is the objective progress color calculated?

-- How do I change the Target Value of my objective?
+- How do I change the Target Value of my goal?

 - How do I set up advanced progress settings?

-To create milestones, simply navigate to the section of the objective create page that reads "Add a Key Result."
-Click into this field and enter the name of the Key Result.
+To create milestones, simply navigate to the section of the objective create page that reads "Add a milestone."
+Click into this field and enter the name of the milestone.
 Press Enter to save it.

-Users can also create key results for other people if they need collaboration to complete a goal.
-Clicking the user pic next to the milestone during or after creation opens the option to assign the milestone to someone else.
+Users can also create milestones for other people if they need collaboration to complete a goal.
+Clicking the user portrait or the initials icon next to the milestone during or after creation opens the option to assign the milestone to someone else.

 Metrics enhance and add measurable detail to milestones.

-- To set a range metric, create or edit a goal and click Set Metric?
-The metric options appear.
+- To set a range metric, create or edit a goal and enter a target value and unit for a milestone

 - Click Save.

-To create a reduction metric, navigate to the goal detail page or create a new goal.
+To create a reduction metric, navigate to the goal list page or create a new goal.

-- Click Advanced to expose the “Enter starting value” checkbox.
+- Click Advanced options to expose the “Enter starting value” checkbox.

 - Click the checkbox.
 A text field appears.